hilversum – zuiderhof – vak 6

 the papilio Machaon is the queen butterfly we once saw in a butterfly garden and has been given qualities like richness of colour (human: talented) and a cunning nomad (human: multi explorer).

-a butterfly stands for immortality, rebirth and freedom of the human soul. the logo of this Foundation is the tangible start and future in her name. and the by her so beloved little blue grape hyacinths are coming from our own garden.
+the logo of this Foundation is the tangible start and future in her name. the original by her so beloved little blue grape hyacinths from our own garden have been visited by the local mole(!) and therefore replaced by new ones.